django-extensions/django-extensions/docs/field_extensions.rst

     * *CryptoSmallIntegerField* - SmallIntegerField inheriting Field

     **Settings.**
-    each CryptoField has 2 kwargs *salt_settings_env* and *password_field_name*.
+    each CryptoField has 2 kwargs *salt_settings_env* and *password*.
-    * *salt_settings_env* - name of variable stored in settings.py file, which will be used as cryptographic salt. default = 'SECRET_KEY'
+    * *salt_settings_env* - name of variable stored in settings.py file, which will be used as cryptographic salt. default: salt_settings_env = 'SECRET_KEY' if settings not set or no SECRET_KEY in setting default: salt = "Salt123!!!"
-    * *password_field_name* - name of the field or property in the parent model which store value to be use as password in encryption process.
-Due to support of property, you can pass full dynamic keys. default = 'password'
+    * *password* - password to be used in encryption process of given field (together with salt set globally) default = 'password'

     **Example.**
     .. code-block:: python